keonju2/hae-rae/blog/KSAT.md

 ### Size

-We collected data from the KSAT (수능) administered from 2007 to 2022.
+We collected data from the KSAT (수능) from 2007 to 2022.

 | Currirulum     | Year        |Size        |
 | :------------- | :---------- |:----------|